filipgraniczny/stripe-collect-client-data/README.md

 ### `npm run all`

-This will run both the React and Express servers.
+This will run both the React and Express servers using the `npm-run-all` dependency

 To run an individual server, you may run the individual commands: